Sustainable Cooks

 • Freeze-dried strawberries

-How to Make Strawberry Truffles
+How to Make Vegan Chocolate Truffles

 In a small saucepan combine coconut milk and coconut butter.
 We’re using the cream from the top of the can of coconut milk and then some of the liquid.
-Heat on medium until coconut butter is melted and small bubbles start to appear under the surface.
+Heat on medium until the coconut butter is melted and small bubbles start to appear under the surface.

 Pulse freeze-dried strawberries in a food processor until there are mostly small chunks and fine strawberry powder.
 No food processor?
 Finely chop with a knife until most pieces are uniform in size.